killfrenzy96/AiyaFrenzyBot/README.md

 This is modified from AIYABOT for my Discord server.
 The goal of these modifications is to focus on using the bot as a tool to make refined images rather than one off generations.
 I have also removed many sources of delay which allows this bot to generate images significantly faster, especially if multiple people are using the bot.

+There is experimental support for multiple WebUI instances.
+You can try using this by adding URL, URL1, URL2, etc to your .env file.
+This also supports the use of USER1, PASS1, APIUSER1, APIPASS1, etc.

 ## Setup requirements

 - Set up [AUTOMATIC1111's Stable Diffusion AI Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).